epfl-ada/ada-2024-project-padawans/README.md

 + Each topic is a distribution over words
 + Each document is a mixture of corpus wide topics
 + Each word is drawn from one of those topics

+## How to use the library
+Tell us how the code is arranged, any explanations goes here.
+(ADD)

 ## Project Structure
 ```bash